-In December 2018, our Board of Directors established a committee, which received the Board's mandate to examine, review and recommend to the Board the terms including the price per share to be offered to the Company's shareholders in the Rights Offering.
-The Committee, which was composed of Mr. Dovev, Ms. Lurie, and Mr. Meltzer., was dissolved after the completion of the Rights Offering.
+In December 2018, our Board of Directors established a committee, which received the Board's mandate to examine, review and recommend to the Board the terms including the price per share to be offered to the company's shareholders in a rights offering in March 2019.
+The committee, which was composed of Mr. Dovev, Ms. Lurie, and Mr. Meltzer, was dissolved after the completion of the rights offering.